Adelaide Narrative Therapy Collective

 Adelaide Narrative Counselling and Teaching offers support to individual practitioners and agencies who are wanting to pursue ongoing reflection on their work through a narrative lens.
 When interest permits, we also offer small group supervision.

-Supervision can be provided onsite, via Skype or at Adelaide Narrative Counselling and Teaching offices at NADA, Hindmarsh.
+Supervision can be provided onsite, via Zoom or at Adelaide Narrative Counselling and Teaching offices at NADA, Hindmarsh.

 If you would like to discuss supervision,